NZMS Awards and prizes

 - a brief summary from the nominator(s) of 1-2 pages of what makes the nominated publication important, innovative and outstanding (with appropriate references to prior or subsequent work in the field) as well as a confirmation that the author satisfies the eligibility requirements;

 - an electronic copy (pdf) of the publication;

-- the names of three possible assessors.
+- the names of six possible assessors.
 The judging panel may approach assessors other than those nominated.
-Assessors should not have a conflict of interest and they should be able to give scientific insight into the work to be assessed.
+Assessors must not have a conflict of interest (see below) and they should be able to give scientific insight into the work to be assessed.
 It may be easier to avoid a conflict of interest by choosing international assessors.

 Unsuccessful applicants from 2021 (whose publication remains within the eligibility period) will be invited to update their application so that it can be reconsidered in 2022.

 Nominations should be sent by email to the NZMS President, Prof David Bryant by 31 August 2022.
 Submissions should state clearly that they are for the Kalman Prize for Best Paper.